Taxation in New Zealand

 Certain types of interest are exempt from RWT.

-The rates of RWT on interest are elective rates of 10.5% (for individuals who expect their annual gross income will not exceed NZ$14,000 (NZ$ 22,000 from 1 April 2018) and for trustees of deceased estates), 17.5%, 30% or 33% if the interest recipients supply their tax identification numbers.
+The rates of RWT on interest are elective rates of 10.5%, 17.5%, 30% or 33% if the interest recipients supply their tax identification numbers.
 The RWT rate on interest paid to companies is generally 28% if the recipients supply their tax identification numbers.
 The default RWT rate if interest recipients do not supply their tax identification numbers is 33% for all recipients.
 The recipients include the gross interest and dividends in their gross income and receive a credit for RWT.

 Non-residents are subject to withholding tax at a rate of 30% on dividends.
 This rate is reduced to 15% to the extent that cash dividends are fully imputed or to the extent that imputation credits are passed on through the payment of supplementary dividends under the foreign investor tax credit regime.
 The rate is reduced to 0% to the extent that noncash dividends are fully imputed.

-A 0% rate also applies to fully imputed cash dividends paid to non-residents if the non-residents have a direct voting interest of at least 10% or if a tax treaty would reduce the New Zealand tax rate below 15%.
+A 0% rate also applies to fully imputed cash dividends paid to non-residents if the non-residents have a direct voting interest of at least 10% in the paying entity or if a tax treaty would reduce the New Zealand tax rate below 15%.

 Non-residents are subject to withholding tax at a rate of 15% for interest and royalties.
 Certain tax treaties may reduce this rate.